opf/openproject/docs/development/development-environment-osx/README.md

 ### Git

 To test the integration with Git repositories, we rely on the `git` command to be available.
-Git is either installed by with the Xcode Command Line Tools, with [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) or via homebrew.
+Git is either installed via the Xcode Command Line Tools, with [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) or via homebrew.

 ```shell
 xcode-select --install